jurassicplayer/PlaiCDN/README.md

 Use [3dsdb.com](http://www.3dsdb.com/) to find title ids; you're on your own for the keys.
+Requires [makerom](https://github.com/profi200/Project_CTR/releases) to be in the directory
 ___

 Usage: `<TitleID TitleKey [-redown -redec -no3ds -nocia] or [-check]> or [-deckey] or [-checkbin]`